Sshanu/Relation-Classification-using-Bidirectional-LSTM-Tree/LSTM Seq and Tree/README.md

   <img src="/img/lstm_seq.jpg">
 </p>

-We also concatenate the hidden state vectors of the two directions’ LSTM units corresponding to each word (denoted as −→ht and ←−ht) as its output vector (st), and pass it to the subsequent layers.
+We also concatenate the hidden state vectors of the two directions’ LSTM units corresponding to each word (denoted as ↑ht and ↓ht) as its output vector (st), and pass it to the subsequent layers.

 ### Entity Detection
 We perform entity detection on top of the sequence